-Picea omorika, first described in 1877 by Emanuel von Purkyně (1832–1882), is commonly known as Serbian spruce; as well as Панчићева оморика (Pančićeva omorika) in the Serbian language, as Ель сербская in Russian, Serbische fichte in German, èpicea de Serbie in French, or picea di Serbia in Italian.
+Picea omorika, as described in 1877 by Emanuel von Purkyně (1832–1882), in Österreichische Monatsschrift für Forstwesen, 27th edition, is commonly known as Serbian spruce; as well as Панчићева оморика (Pančićeva omorika) in the Serbian language; as Ель сербская in Russian; Serbische fichte in German; èpicea de Serbie in French; or picea di Serbia in Italian.
 The species name simply translates into generic “spruce” in the Serbian language.

 Description.
-Serbian spruce is an evergreen coniferous species of tree which will grow to mature heights 165 feet (50 m) tall with a narrowly pyramidal crown and straight trunk up to 3 feet (1 m) wide, measuring at breast height.
+Serbian spruce is an evergreen coniferous species of tree that grows to mature heights of 165 feet (50 m) tall with a narrowly pyramidal crown and straight trunk up to 3 feet (1 m) wide, measured at breast height.

 - Leaves (needles) measure 0.32 to 1.6 inches (8 – 20 mm ) long and up to 0.08 inch (2 mm) thick; each is dark green in color on the adaxial (upper) side, with 2 white stomatal lines on the abaxial (lower) side.
 Needle tips are blunt to slighted pointed.

 - Pollen cones are light red in color, measuring 0.8 to 1 inch (20 – 25 mm) long.
 Flowering takes place from the end of April into June, depending on habitat.